and-cuau/MissionSimulator/README.md

 - **Challenge**: Flow child jobs are JavaScript objects that must be nested within each other in order to execute sequentially.
 Data received from from client is not nested, but in an array.
 - **Solution**: Wrote recursive algorithm to accept array of objects and transform it into nested objects.
-- **Challenge**: Desired to track completion progress of seprate objectives via front end.
+- **Challenge**: Desired to visually track completion progress of separate objectives via front end.
 - **Solution**: Integrated Chart.js bar chart component with Socket.io client socket configured to listen for updates from tasks running on backend.

 ## Future Improvements